ertogrul/watson-jam/2-WatsonStudioWorkshop/README.md

 # Watson Studio on IBM Cloud Workshop

-version 0.04, 2021.01.25

-This is an introductory Watson Studio on Cloud workshop created by Michal Kordyzon, IBM Poland (michal.kordyzon@pl.ibm.com).
-This workshop contains materials used in Watson Studio tutorials presented [here](https://www.ibm.com/cloud/garage/dte/tutorial/ibmr-watson-studio-mldl-made-easy).

-This course is meant for professionals with no data science background and who are subject experts in their fields (like engineering, logistics, marketing, procurement, sales, law, production, and more).
+This course is meant for professionals or engineers or any kind with no data science background.
+The course was used by people from engineering, logistics, marketing, procurement, sales, law, production, and more.

 ![w1-0](../images/w1-0.png)